Finny7667/Discord-Social-Embed/README.md

 A python script that can be use for social media embed for Twitter (or X), BlueSky, Reddit, Pixiv on discord.<br/>
 Inspired by https://github.com/seriaati/embed-fixer

-To, make it work :
+To, make it work on Windows :
 ```
 - Download the .pyw file
 - Put it somewhere on your disk